loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

  1. Write an acceptance test demonstrating the new feature you are going to build.
 Watch the test fail with a helpful error message.
 Use this new test as a reminder of what is the scope of your current work.
 When the new tests passes then you are done.

  2. Think about the different ways how the new feature can be used and pick one that's most easy to implement.
 Consider error scenarios and edge cases that you need to handle too.
-In the example above, where we want to search for products by name, we may start with the case when no product is found.
+In the example above, where you want to search for products by name, you may start with the case when no product is found.

  3. Write a unit-test for this case and watch it fail with an expected (and helpful) error message.
 This is the "red" step in Test Driven Development ([TDD](https://en.wikipedia.org/wiki/Test-driven_development)).

- 4. Write a minimal implementation need to make your test pass.
-Building up on our example above, let our search method return an empty array.
+ 4. Write a minimal implementation need to make your tests pass.
+Building up on the example above, let your search method return an empty array.
 This is the "green" step in TDD.

- 5. Review the code you have written so far, apply refactorings to clean up the design.
+ 5. Review the code you have written so far, and refactor as needed to clean up the design.
 Don't forget to keep your test code clean too!
 This is the "refactor" step in TDD.

  6. Repeat the steps 2-5 until your acceptance test starts passing.

 When writing new unit tests, watch out for situations where your tests are asserting on how the tested objects interacted with the mocked dependencies, while making implicit assumptions about what is the correct usage of the dependencies.
 This may indicate that you should add an integration test in addition to a unit test.

-For example, when writing a unit test to verify that the search endpoint is building a correct database query, we would usually assert that the controller invoked the model repository method with an expected query.
+For example, when writing a unit test to verify that the search endpoint is building a correct database query, you would usually assert that the controller invoked the model repository method with an expected query.
 While this gives us confidence about the way the controller is building queries, it does not tell us whether such queries will actually work when they are executed by the database server.
 An integration test is needed here.

 To summarize:

-- Pay attention to your test code, it's as important as the "real" code you are shipping to production.
+- Pay attention to your test code.
+It's as important as the "real" code you are shipping to production.
 - Prefer fast and focused unit tests over slow app-wide end-to-end tests.
 - Watch out for integration points that are not covered by unit-tests and add integration tests to verify your units work well together.

-See [Testing Your Application](./Testing-Your-application.html) for a reference manual on automated tests.
+See [Testing Your Application](Testing-Your-application.html) for a reference manual on automated tests.

 ## Incrementally implement features

-Let's recapitulate the status of our new project:
+To recapitulate the status of your new project:

- - We have defined our application's API and described it in an OpenAPI Spec document.
+ - You have defined your application's API and described it in an OpenAPI Spec document.
- - We have empty controllers backing our new operations.
+ - You have empty controllers backing your new operations.
- - Our project has a test verifying the validity of our API spec.
+ - Our project has a test verifying the validity of your API spec.
 This test passes.
- - Our test suite includes a smoke test to verify conformance of our implementation with the API spec.
+ - Our test suite includes a smoke test to verify conformance of your implementation with the API spec.
 These checks are all failing now.

-Now it's time to put our testing strategy outlined in the previous section into practice.
+Now it's time to put your testing strategy outlined in the previous section into practice.
 Pick one of the new API operations, preferably the one that's easiest to implement, and get to work!

-We will start with `GET /product/{slug}` in this guide.
+Start with `GET /product/{slug}` in this guide.

 ### Write an acceptance test

-One "acceptance test", where we start the application, make an HTTP request to search for a given product name, and verify that expected products were returned.
-This verifies that all parts of our application are correctly wired together.
+One "acceptance test", where you start the application, make an HTTP request to search for a given product name, and verify that expected products were returned.
+This verifies that all parts of your application are correctly wired together.

 Create `test/acceptance/product.acceptance.ts` with the following contents: